Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 Bachelor’s Degree in Forensic Science Curriculum

 The Forensic Science: CSI degree curriculum offers an interdisciplinary course of study that focuses on the proper identification, collection and chain-of-custody procedures of evidence and its use in the criminal justice system.
 Coursework includes forensic psychology, crime scene photography, laws and rules regarding evidence, bloodstain pattern analysis, fingerprint evidence and more.
-All of this coursework is embedded in a well-balanced, liberal arts–based scientific bachelor’s degree that includes more than 400 hours of hands-on training and laboratory practice.
+All of this coursework is embedded in a well-balanced, liberal arts–based scientific bachelor’s degree that includes more than 400 hours of hands-on training and instruction.

 Learn more about our technical standards and employment factors.